The Phase I Proposal Roadmap

 and APT (Section 1.3.5

 ).
 The ETCs, for example, provide warnings for target count rates that exceed saturation and safety limits.
-Note, however, that S/N predictions from the ETCs do not include the effects of degrading CTE (Charge Transfer Efficiency) for the CCD detectors.
+Note, however, that Signal-to-Noise (S/N) predictions from the ETCs do not include the effects of degrading CTE (Charge Transfer Efficiency) for CCD detectors.

-Data Archive, a part of the Mikulski Archive for Space Telescopes (MAST)
+The HST Data Archive is part of the Mikulski Archive for Space Telescopes (MAST

-.
-Observations from General Observer (GO) and Guaranteed Time Observer (GTO) programs are available to the community upon the expiration of their proprietary periods.
-Observations taken by Treasury programs (see Section 3.2.5 of the Call for Proposals
+).
+The HST Data Archive contains all the data taken by HST.
+Completed HST observations from both General Observer (GO) and Guaranteed Time Observer (GTO) programs are available to the community upon the expiration of their proprietary periods.
+Observations taken by Large, Calibration, Treasury (see Section 3.2.5 of the Call for Proposals

-) and GO Pure Parallel programs (see Section 4.2.2 of the Call for Proposals
+and subsections therein), and Large GO Pure Parallel programs (see Section 4.2.2 of the Call for Proposals

 The Hubble Legacy Archive (HLA)